We started in 2016, with just 25 chickens and a belief in the importance of sourcing local food.

-Since then, Willow Creek Pastures has expanded and proudly offers Colorado a variety of flavorful and sustainably-raised meats: beef and lamb are our specialties, but all of our meat is 100% grass-fed from start to finish.
-We raise our animals the right way, free of hormones and antibiotics.
+Since then, Willow Creek Pastures has expanded and proudly offers Colorado a variety of flavorful and sustainably-raised meats: beef and lamb are our specialties, but we offer a variety of 100% grass-fed-and-finished, as well as grain-finished products.
+We raise our animals humanely, assuring that they are treated with care and free of growth hormones and antibiotics.
 We graze holistically and sustainably, rotating our livestock between pastures – this practice not only keeps our animals well-fed, but also supports the natural growth and beauty of Colorado’s bountiful grasslands.

 Willow Creek Pastures operates out of the Colorado Agriculture Leadership Foundation’s Lowell Ranch, in Castle Rock, and on the Plains Conservation Center in Aurora.
 We also partner with the Trainor Cattle Company, located in Watkins.
 Currently we do not offer shipping.